As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power

 The big thing to figure out next is whether taking cash out makes sense.
 There are a couple of factors here.

 For starters, mortgage investors like Fannie Mae, Freddie Mac, FHA, etc., all require you to keep a minimum amount of equity in the home when you take cash out.
 VA loans offer the ability for you to make the most of your home equity by allowing you to convert all of your existing equity into cash, but not everyone qualifies.
 You need to be an eligible active-duty servicemember, veteran or surviving spouse, you need a 680 median FICO score.
-FHA and conventional loans from Fannie Mae or Freddie Mac require homeowners to leave 15% and 20% equity in their home, respectively.
+FHA and conventional loans from Fannie Mae or Freddie Mac require homeowners to leave 20% equity in their home.

 Knowing that, a key question you need to ask yourself is whether you have enough equity in your home before the refinance that you’ll be able to accomplish your goals, whether you want to pay off debt or use the money for other purposes.